Large Language Model Sourcing: A Survey: Sourcing from Training Data

 \subsection{Posterior-based Training Data Sourcing}

-Posterior-based Training Data Sourcing denotes a family of techniques that identify training instances which critically influence a model’s predictions by examining its output behavior in response to specific inputs.
-The fundamental assumption of these methods is that the model’s posterior behavior inherently reflects the imprint of its training data.
-By systematically analyzing this behavior, one can trace and localize the training samples that most significantly contribute to a given prediction, as demonstrated in the Fig.~\ref{fig:training_data_method}.
+Posterior-based training data sourcing refers to techniques that identify training instances critically influencing a model’s predictions by examining its output behavior in response to specific inputs (Fig.~\ref{fig:training_data_method}).
+Their fundamental assumption is that the model’s posterior behavior inherently reflects the imprint of its training data.